Historic Preservation Commission

 Submit Your Application

-Your Application and all related materials must be submitted to Ms. Burns by the appropriate deadline date, that is, at least two (2) weeks before the scheduled meetings.
+Your Application and all related materials must be submitted to Ms. Schiller by the appropriate deadline date, that is, at least two (2) weeks before the scheduled meetings.
 Interested persons will be scheduled accordingly after the submission of the Applications / proposals.
 If the deadline is not met, your Application will be heard at the following monthly meeting.

 Attend the Meeting